nahern/essential-cardano/essential-cardano-list.md

 - [Etoro](https://www.etoro.com/)
 - [LATOKEN](https://latoken.com/)

-## Developer ecosystems ##
+## Developer Ecosystem ##
-Here are resources to help you learn how to build on Cardano.
+Here is an outlined of the developer ecosystem and relevant resources to help you learn how to build on Cardano.

 ### Marlowe ###
 - [Marlowe explainer](https://docs.cardano.org/en/latest/marlowe/marlowe-explainer.html)